jvaubourg/stoltenberg-speech-20110722/README.md

 We should help him to spread the word.

-Please, as much as possible, do not link this page, but copy the video and subtitle files on personal servers or/and various video platforms.
-The original video is currently too hard to find: we need to replicate it, for more availability, even when sources disappeared.
+Please, as much as possible, do not directly link this page, but copy the video and subtitle files on personal servers or/and various video platforms.
+The original video is currently too hard to find: we need to replicate it, for ensuring its availability in the future.

-If you speak a language not available in the subtitle files, feel free to propose your contribution.
+If you speak a language not currently available in the subtitle files, feel free to propose your contribution.

 ## Subtitles